dankuck/dankuck.github.io/_posts/2017-01-20-swing-letters.md

 Then I'd give her a bigger push than usual.
 She'd laugh and meanwhile she was being classically conditioned to like phonics.

 We did this for months and months.
-Before she learned to power her own swinging, I got the chance to do this a few times, too:
+Before she learned to power her own swinging, I got the chance to enhance the game a few times:

 <dt>Dan</dt>
 <dd>What's the first letter of dog?</dd>